 9.2 In some circumstances you can ask us to delete your data: see Right to be forgotten below for further information.

-9.3 In some circumstances we may anonymize your personal data (so that it can no longer be associated with you) for research or statistical purposes in which case we may use this information indefinitely without further notice.
+9.3 In some circumstances we may anonymize your personal data (so that it can no longer identify or be associated with you) for research or statistical purposes in which case we may use this information indefinitely without further notice.

 10. YOUR RIGHTS

 10.1 At any point while we are in possession of or processing your personal data, you, the data subject, have the following rights: